 A person who receives a complete pardon, restoration of civil rights, or expungement of a felony or misdemeanor crime of domestic violence conviction is no longer considered convicted, and is, therefore, no longer disqualified from possessing a firearm.
 However, possessing firearms remains a crime under federal law if the pardon or expungement states that the person may not possess firearms.
-18 U.S.C. § 921 (a)(20) and 18 U.S.C. § 921 (a)(33)(B)(ii).
+18 U.S.C. § 921 (a)(20)(B) and 18 U.S.C. § 921 (a)(33)(B)(ii).

-6.17 Enhanced Mandatory Penalties
+8.3 Enhanced Mandatory Penalties

-6.17.1 Introduction
+8.3.1 Introduction

-Title 18 U.S.C. § 924(c)(1) provides enhanced mandatory penalties for any person who possesses, brandishes or discharges a firearm during the commission of a federal crime of violence or federal drug trafficking crime.
+Title 18 U.S.C. § 924(c)(1)(A) provides enhanced mandatory penalties for any person who possesses, brandishes or discharges a firearm during the commission of a federal crime of violence or federal drug trafficking crime.
 The term "brandish" means to display the weapon or make possession of the weapon known.
-Any person subject to these enhanced penalties is not eligible for parole, probation or a suspended sentence.
+Discharging a firearm includes an accidental discharge.
+Any person subject to these enhanced penalties is not eigible for parole, probation or a suspended sentence.
 Further, the law requires that the enhanced penalty run consecutively to the term of imprisonment imposed for the crime of violence or drug trafficking crime.